-Also know as Eid Milad-un-Nabi is one of the most auspicious spiritual holidays commemorated by Muslims around the world.
+Also know as Eid Milad-un-Nabi is one of the most favorable spiritual holidays commemorated by Muslims around the world.
 It marks the birth of the most important figures in the Islamic faith, Prophet Muhammad (PBUH) .

 Sunni Muslims observe Milad-un-Nabi on 12 Rabi-ul-Awwal where as Shia Muslims observe it on 17 Rabi-ul-Awwal, coinciding with the birth date of their sixth Imam, Jafar-al-Sadiq.